BIST-Research/batbot/doc/source/getting_started/contribution_guide.rst

 Previewing Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The official documentation is located in (TODO), but this documentation reflects the most recent changes on the `release` branch.
+The official documentation is located at https://bist-research.github.io/, but this documentation reflects the most recent changes on the `release` branch.
 Any changes made to the documentation and code can be previewed on your local machine by running:

 ::